anujdeshpande/marvell-iot.github.io/docs/Readme.md

 ```

-## Building the SDK and applications
+## Building the SDK and Applications

 The following command builds the entire SDK including all the libraries and sample applications: